alakajam-team/alakajam/articles/kajam-rules.md

 Kajam rules

-> This is a draft.
-Rules might change by the start of the 1st Kajam.

 *Kajam* competitions are month-long events in which people make a video game from scratch, focusing each time on a specific aspect of game making, as chosen by its host.
 They are perfect to learn, experiment and improve your gamedev skills.

 ## Divisions